david-zip/notes-misc/how-to-run-a-virtual-environment.md

 # How to Run a Virtual Enviroment

-Run `pip3 install venv` to install the virtual environment package
+Run `pip3 install virtualenv` to install the virtual environment package

 ## Creating Virtual Environment